kfgarrity/ThreeBodyTB.jl/docs/src/ug_run.md

 ![AlP plot](alp.png)

-Use `do_display=true` to produce an interactive plot.
-Here is is `false` because we are saving a static figure with `savefig` for the docs.
+Use `do_display=true` (the default) to produce an interactive plot.
+Here `do_display` is set to `false` because we are saving a static figure with `savefig` for the docs.

 The default `plot_bandstr` just picks some random kpoints, but you can add your own kpath.
-We also project onto the *s* orbital of Al.
+We can also project onto the *s* orbital of Al.

 ```@example 1
 kpath=[0.0 0.0 0.0; 0.5 0.5 0.5; 0.0 0.5 0.5];